vdhamer/Photo-Club-Hub/.github/README.md

 ### Fancy scrolling

-The _Clubs and Museums_ and _Who's Who_ screens try to avoid showwing partially displayed maps or descriptions of photographers.
+The _Clubs and Museums_ and _Who's Who_ screens try to prevent showing partially visible maps or photographer "cards".
 </p>

 <details><summary>Details about smart scrolling</summary></p>
-iOS 17 introduced `scrolltargetbehavior` for SwiftUI's ScrollViews.
+iOS 17 introduced `ScrollTargetBehavior` for SwiftUI's ScrollViews.
 It allows the app to request where a scroll gesture causes a scrolling motion to come to a stop, thus minimizing the display of partially visible items. </p>

 In iOS 17 this assumed that the screen consists of a list of items with equal height.
-In iOS 18 `ScrollTargetBehavior' appears to be able to handle lists of items with unequal height.
+In iOS 18 `ScrollTargetBehavior' appears to be able to handle lists of items with varying heights.
-We haven't found a confirmation of this change in the SwiftUI documentation (but iOS 18 is still in beta at the time of writing).
+We haven't found a confirmation of this change in the SwiftUI documentation (but iOS 18 is still in beta).
 </details>
 </ul>
 <p align="right">(<a href="#top">back to top</a>)</p>